consensus-shipyard/ipc/docs/subnet.md

 ./bin/ipc-infra/mine-subnet.sh <node-container-id>
 ```

 The mining process is currently run in the foreground in interactive mode.
-The mining process is currently run in the foreground in interactive mode.
-Consider using screen, tmux, or nohup so as to not block your terminal.
+Consider using screen or tmux so as to not block your terminal.